Inside Dwayne Johnson and Wife Lauren Hashian's Incredibly Sweet Love Story - E! Online

 No arguments here.

-Johnson and Massachusetts-bred Hashian initially crisscrossed on the set of the 2007 Disney comedy The Game Plan.
-A dozen or so credits into the film career that would make him the world's highest paid actor two years running, the athlete was facing an upheaval in his own life blueprint as he and college sweetheart Garcia, parents to 19-year-old WWE star Simone Johnson, came to terms with the fact that their marriage was over.
+Johnson, 50, and Massachusetts-bred Hashian initially crisscrossed on the set of the 2007 Disney comedy The Game Plan.
+A dozen or so credits into the film career that would make him the world's highest paid actor two years running, the athlete was facing an upheaval in his own life blueprint as he and college sweetheart Garcia, parents to 21-year-old WWE star Simone Johnson, came to terms with the fact that their marriage was over.

 So he wasn't even thinking about looking for romance when he spied Hashian.
 "Within 30 seconds, I thought, 'Wow, this girl's stunning,'" Johnson revealed to WSJ Magazine in 2019.
 "At the time, I was going through my breakup with Dany, and she was just coming off a big breakup too."